rspamd/rspamd/rmilter/configuration.md

 ## Clamav section

-Specifies clamav antivirus scanners.
+Specifies ClamAV antivirus scanners.

-- `servers`: clamav socket definitions in format:
+- `servers`: clamd socket definitions in format:
 	1.  `/path/to/file`
 	2.  `host[:port]`
 	Sockets are separated by `,`
 	+ Default: `empty`
-- `connect_timeout`: timeout in miliseconds for connecting to clamav
+- `connect_timeout`: timeout in milliseconds for connecting to clamd
 	+ Default: `1s`
-- `port_timeout`: timeout in miliseconds for waiting for clamav port response
+- `port_timeout`: timeout in milliseconds for waiting for clamd port response
 	+ Default: `4s`
-- `results_timeout`: timeout in miliseconds for waiting for clamav response
+- `results_timeout`: timeout in milliseconds for waiting for clamd response
 	+ Default: `20s`
 - `error_time`: time in seconds during which we are counting errors
 	+ Default: `10`
 - `dead_time`: time in seconds during which we are thinking that server is down
 	+ Default: `300`
-- `maxerrors`: maximum number of errors that can occur during error_time to make rmilter thinking that this upstream is dead
+- `maxerrors`: maximum number of errors that can occur during error_time to make Rmilter thinking that this upstream is dead
 	+ Default: `10`
-- `whitelist`: list of ips or nets that should be not checked with spamd
+- `whitelist`: list of ips or nets that should be not checked with Rspamd
 	+ Default: `empty`